Ultraclean Ventilation Operating Theatre

 - Cut energy costs and noise load through automatic, continuous airflow adjustments based on real-time monitoring of airborne particles.

-Airborne particles are a critical factor which has a direct effect on the hygienic standards of the modern operating theatre and their significance is easy to explain: The fewer particles in the air, the fewer germs can be deposited on these particles, any particle above >0.5 microns are able to support viable bacteria which can lead to infection at the wound site.
+Airborne particles are a critical factor that has a direct effect on the hygienic standards of the modern operating theatre and their significance is easy to explain: The fewer particles in the air, the fewer germs can be deposited on these particles, any particle above >0.5 microns are able to support viable bacteria which can lead to infection at the wound site.

 The traditional measurement provided by a single annual test is simply not sufficient, once calibrated it is “assumed” that the performance of the UCV will not differ drastically over a 12-month term but there are many factors that can directly affect the performance.